Cappelletti convention: Overcalls

 With 9-14 HCP, other overcalls are artificial bids promising either a one-suited or two-suited holding.
 Importance is given to the state of vulnerability and the location of the values, which should be concentrated in the suit or suits held.

-Over the 1NT opening, the over-calling opponent (known as 'Intervener') makes one of the following artificial bids to indicate a one-suited or a two-suited hand:
+Over the 1NT opening, the over-calling opponent, known as the intervener, makes one of the following artificial bids to indicate a one-suited or a two-suited hand: